JohnathanMarkSmith/johnathanmarksmith.github.com/java-interview-questions.md

 protected Object clone() throws CloneNotSupportedException - this method is used to create a copy of an object of a class which implements Cloneable interface.
 By default it does field-by-field copy as the Object class doesn't have any idea in advance about the members of the particular class whose objects call this method.
 So, if the class has only primitive data type members then a completely new copy of the object will be created and the reference to the new object copy will be returned.
 But, if the class contains members of any class type then only the object references to those members are copied and hence the member references in both the original object as well as the cloned object refer to the same object.

+## What are Encapsulation, Inheritance and Polymorphism?

+Encapsulation is the mechanism that binds together code and data it manipulates and keeps both safe from outside interference and misuse.
+Inheritance is the process by which one object acquires the properties of another object.
+Polymorphism is the feature that allows one interface to be used for general class actions.